swiftlang/swift-evolution/proposals/NNNN-module-aliasing-for-disambiguation.md

 * Nested namespacing or submodules might be a better long-term solution for some of the collision issues described in **Motivation**.
 However, it would not completely eliminate the need to "retroactively" resolve module name conflicts.
 Module aliasing does not introduce any lexical or structural changes that might have an impact on potential future submodules support; it's an orthogonal feature and can be used in conjunction if needed.

 ## Acknowledgments
-This proposal was improved with feedback and helpful suggestions along with code reviews by Becca Royal-Gordon, Alexis Laferriere, Pavel Yaskevich, Joe Groff, Mike Ash, Adrian Prantl, Artem Chikin, Boris Buegling, Anders Bertelrud, Tom Doron, and Johannes Weiss, and others.
+This proposal was improved with feedback and helpful suggestions along with code reviews by Becca Royal-Gordon, Alexis Laferriere, John McCall, Joe Groff, Mike Ash, Pavel Yaskevich, Adrian Prantl, Artem Chikin, Boris Buegling, Anders Bertelrud, Tom Doron, and Johannes Weiss, and others.